INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/4- Bitcoin Halving.md

    - Operators must focus on cost-effective electricity sources, such as renewable energy and high-performance hardware.

 ### **Consolidation of Power**
-   - Smaller operators exiting the market may lead to increased centralization, posing potential risks to Bitcoin's decentralization ethos and network security.
+   - Smaller operators exiting the market may lead to increased centralization, posing potential risks to Bitcoin's decentralization and network security.

 ### **Transaction Fees as Revenue**
-   - As block rewards diminish over time, transaction fees are expected to become the primary source of income for miners.
+   - As block rewards diminish, transaction fees are expected to become the primary source of income for miners.
    - This shift will depend on Bitcoin’s ability to sustain high transaction volumes or alternative scaling solutions like the Lightning Network.

 ---